JoshDoody/joshdoody.github.io/_posts/2016-12-21-salary-increase-letter-sample.md

 <p>[Your name]</p>
 </div> -->

-### <a name="dedicated-meeting" class="below-nav">If you  do NOT have a regular 1-on-1 with your manager
+#### <a name="dedicated-meeting" class="below-nav">If you  do NOT have a regular 1-on-1 with your manager

 This situation is similar, but you'll also need to schedule a meeting since you don't have a regular meeting on the books.

 In this case, it's best to send a short email saying that you would like to schedule a meeting to talk about your compensation because you'll also need to schedule a specific time.
 Make sure to suggest a few times when you'll be available so your manager can choose the one that's most convenient for them.

-{% include drip_forms/salary-increase-email-templates-content-upgrade.html template-description="the template to schedule a meeting to discuss your compensation with your manager" %}
+{% include drip_forms/salary-increase-email-templates-content-upgrade.html template-description="the template to schedule a meeting to discuss your salary increase with your manager" %}

 <!-- Here's an email template you can use to give your manager a heads-up that you would like to schedule a meeting to talk about your compensation: